Barium-App/client/README.md

 # client-bariume
-for this project , we have provided a pdf report for explanation. please get the pdf file for more info.
+for this project , we have provided a pdf report for explanation in server repo. please clone server repo to get pdf file for more info.